What is Leave Policy?

 The management or authority should approve the requisition form.
 In smaller organizations, there can be one authority, but larger organizations should have a couple of leave approval authorities in the hierarchy to ensure smooth functioning and easy and quick approvals.

-Having a leave management system in place ensures the data is in place and retrievable for documentation and analysis of succeeding processes like salaries and appraisals.
+Having a biometric attendance tracking system in place ensures the data is in place and retrievable for documentation as well as analysis of succeeding processes like salaries and appraisals.

 Let the leave guidelines be bold and visible, and not something ambiguous.